-In the Learn to discover data that resides in your data sources tutorial, you saw how data can be discovered using the data discovery feature of Watson Knowledge Catalog.
-In this tutorial, you will work with the discovered data and learn how to associate governance artifacts with these discovered assets.
-You will identify the primary keys for the data assets and perform relationship analysis in order to identify foreign key relationships between the assets.
-You will look at data quality analysis results and observe what affects the quality scores of data assets.
-You will also learn to enforce rules that you expect the data assets to follow.
+In the Learn to discover data that resides in your data sources tutorial, you saw how data can be discovered by using the data discovery feature of Watson Knowledge Catalog.
+In this tutorial, you work with the discovered data and learn how to associate governance artifacts with these discovered assets.
+You identify the primary keys for the data assets and perform relationship analysis to identify foreign key relationships between the assets.
+Additionally, you look at data quality analysis results and observe what affects the quality scores of data assets.
+You also learn to enforce rules that you expect the data assets to follow.

 - Review and update data classes, business terms, and keys for the data assets